nano-o/Paxos-Isabelle/README.md

 # Paxos-Isabelle
-A safety proof of Paxos in Isabelle/HOL (should work with Isabelle2019).
+A safety proof of Paxos in Isabelle/HOL (works with Isabelle2022).

 This is an old proof of Paxos that I wrote a few years back.
-It is based on a [theory of IO-Automata](https://github.com/nano-o/IO-Automata) that is also on github (just put all the files in the same directory and it should work).
+It is based on a [theory of IO-Automata](https://github.com/nano-o/IO-Automata), which is a submodule of this repository.